majestic-appdev/oso-docs/privacy-policy-en.md

 Google manages this data **independently**, and we do not store or have access to it.
 For more details on how Google collects and processes data, please review their Privacy Policy:
 [Google Privacy Policy](https://policies.google.com/privacy)

+- **Flame Engine**: OSO is built using **Flutter Flame Engine**, an open-source game engine for Flutter.

+Flame Engine **does not collect, store, or share any personal data**.
+For more information about Flutter Flame, visit: [https://flame-engine.org](https://flame-engine.org)

 ## 4. Children's Privacy
 Since **OSO** is designed for families, including children, we comply with:
 - **Google Play Families Policy**